evnraja32/evnraja32/README.md

 Skills: Testing / Automation Testing / Embedded Automation / Functional Testing / Java / Ruby / Selenium Webdriver / API Automation testing / JMeter / SQL / TestNG / Watir / RSpec

+- 😄 Pronouns: He / Him
 - 🔭 I’m currently working on Freshworks Inc.,
 - 🌱 I’m currently learning load testing
-- 👯 I’m looking to collaborate on private projects
+- 👯 I’m an automation enthusiast
-- 🤔 I’m looking for help with new private projects
 - 💬 Ask me about How to do automation
 - 📫 How to reach me: evnraja32@gmail.com
-- 😄 Pronouns: He / Him

 Here are some idea that I was working on.
 - 👀 I’m working on implementing a Hybrid framework, which helps start your automation scripting in very less time